 Lay your head: I stayed at Coffee Shack but wasn’t that impressed.
 Staff wasn’t friendly and the vibe was a bit off.
 I liked the atmosphere more at Sugarloaf Backpackers just down the road.
 A 4-5 hour hike away, Mdumbi is also a wonderful place with a great backpackers.

-While at Coffee Bay a Joburg local and yogi I met highly recommended staying at a permaculture farm in Hogsback.
-Quite a few locals told me it was a wonderful place to stay and I’m so glad that we listened, because it was!
-Oh, it was, it was, it was.
+While at Coffee Bay a local yogi I met highly recommended staying at a permaculture farm in Hogsback.
+I’m so glad that we listened, because it was a wonderful place, a little slice of paradise.

 This area is known for sightings of fairies and woodland creatures.
 After seeing the huge, bright dragonflies and butterflies that, from a side angle, really did look like fairies, I can agree.
 Spending a week here unplugged would be magical.